Langtang, Gosainkunda and Helambu Trek 17 Days

 • Arrival and Departure transfer by private tourist vehicle.

-• Standard twin-sharing hotel accommodation in Kathmandu with breakfast as per the Itinerary.
+• Standard twin-sharing hotel accommodation in Kathmandu with breakfast.

-• Best available twin sharing lodge for accommodation during the trek.
+• The best available twin-sharing lodge for accommodation during the trek.

 • Welcome and farewell dinner.